kyphan38/web/assets/docs/study/aws/fundamentals - tech/3_cryptography and security.md

 - Robot General shares its public key with Cat Ruler over a secure channel
 - Robot General uses its private key to create a digital signature for the message
 - Robot General sends the message and its signature to Cat Ruler
-- Cat Ruler uses Robot General’s public key to verify the signature, confirming that the message was signed with Robot General’s private key and ensuring its authenticity and integrity
+- Cat Ruler uses Robot General's public key to verify the signature, confirming that the message was signed with Robot General's private key and ensuring its authenticity and integrity

 ## Steganography